arung-northwestern/pacmof/README.rst

 ..
 Tip: Use "--override-channel" option for faster environment resolution.

-Currently, please clone from github_
+As of now, please clone it from github_

 .. code-block:: bash